Calil-Silva/mywallet_front/README.md

 ## About the project

 This project was built with with React.js using Creat React App.
-It is a ``financial schedule``, where user can ``register`` his incomes, expanses and see the final balance.
+It is a ``financial schedule``, where user can ``register`` his incomes, expenses and see the final balance.

 ### Motivation